 "Server thread launched".

-A very good troubleshooting tool called as3glue Standalone Monitor has been released by Kasper Kamperman and can be dowloaded on his site.
+A very good troubleshooting tool called as3glue Standalone Monitor has been released by Kasper Kamperman and can be dowloaded on his site (I believe it is not part of the as3glue download package).
 This tool allows you to monitor Arduino’s inputs and outputs in realtime.
 If you cannot get your setup to work, try with his

 .fla file to identify if the problem is with your environment or with your ActionScript code.
 You will need to press your board’s reset button after compiling the